udithishanka/jaseci/docs/docs/communityhub/release_notes/byllm.md

 ## byllm 0.4.8 (Unreleased)

+- **Streaming with ReAct Tool Calling**: Implemented real-time streaming support for ReAct method when using tools.
+After tool execution completes, the LLM now streams the final synthesized answer token-by-token, providing the best of both worlds: structured tool calling with streaming responses.

 ## byllm 0.4.7 (Latest Release)

 - **Custom Model Declaration**: Custom model interfaces can be defined by using the `BaseLLM` class that can be imported form `byllm.lib`.
 A guide for using this feature is added to [documentation](https://docs.jaseci.org/learn/jac-byllm/create_own_lm/).